 Under each of these pillars we have identified key actions which will be critical to delivering our objectives and overall vision (Figure 6).
-For each pillar we have indicated the medium-term outcomes which we will be reported and monitor against over the next three years.
-We have also identified longer-term outcomes, which we expect to see improvements against over the next five years, while there is a connection between the medium and longer term outcomes, progress against the longer term outcomes will also be influenced by other external factors.
+For each pillar we have indicated the medium-term outcomes, which we will report and monitor against over the next three years.
+We have also identified longer-term outcomes, which we expect to see improvements against over the next five years.
+While there is a connection between the medium and longer term outcomes, progress against the longer term outcomes will also be influenced by other external factors.

-Finally, we have also identified impacts that align with the priorities of the Strategy and our vision for the Kapiti Coast's economy, progress against these impact indicators will largely be outside of our control but they will be important indicators to measure progress against and to ensure that the actions we are taking are contributing to growing our local economy for the benefit of all our community.
-Our overall approach to measuring outcomes and impacts recognises that, given the implications of Covid-19, the Kapiti Coast needs to ensure that it continues to maintain or improve its performance against national and regional averages and those of our neighbouring districts.
+Finally, we have identified impacts that align with the priorities of the Strategy and our vision for the Kāpiti Coast's economy, progress against these impact indicators will largely be outside of our control but they will be important indicators to measure progress against and to ensure that the actions we are taking are contributing to growing our local economy for the benefit of all our community.
+Our overall approach to measuring outcomes and impacts recognises that, given the implications of Covid-19, the Kāpiti Coast needs to ensure that it continues to maintain or improve its performance against national and regional averages and those of our neighbouring districts.

-Figure 6: Kāpiti Coast Economic Development Strategy - Strategic Framework
+Figure 5: Kāpiti Coast Economic Development Strategy - Strategic Framework

-Ngā Moemoea / Vision Through partnership, support the growth of a vibrant, diverse Kāpiti Coast economy that provides increased opportunity, resilience, and well-being for all Ngā Pou / Pillar WHAKAPAPA / Positioning the Kāpiti Coast KAITIAKITANGA / Open for opportunity WHĀNAU / Growing skills and capability KOTAHITANGA / Strengthening partnerships and Leadership MANAAKITANGA / Supporting key sectors Ngā Whāinga / Aim Celebrate our rich culture and identity and highlight the opportunities and advantages of the Kāpiti Coast Facilitate quality growth Enable employment, innovation, creativity and entrepreneurship and improve capacity for mana whenua participation Delivery and implementation through strengthened partnerships and leadership and recognises the significant relationship with iwi as mana whenua Grow industries and sectors that provide the most potential for supporting improved economic wellbeing Ngā Mahi / Actions Develop and deliver the Kāpiti Coast Story Facilitate and support major events Build awareness of Kāpiti Coast's resiliency and our climate change focus Ensure a welcoming and customer focused approach to council services Have a coordinated approach to the facilitation of key opportunities Ensure effective regulations that support growth and protect our environment, including the District Plan Attract new businesses and agencies to the Kāpiti Coast Develop a Workforce Plan including a Youth Initiative and opportunities for Maori, older people and people with disabilities.
-Facilitate growth of international education Advocate for local tertiary and apprenticeship linkages Enhance business networking and training opportunities Develop a business investment and support matching programme Establish an Economic Development Kotahitanga Board and finalise the monitoring and reporting framework for the Strategy Support the development and delivery of a Covid 19 recovery plan Support actions that enable mana whenua aspirations Advocate for new and improved essential infrastructure including electrification of rail to Ōtaki Support unique economic opportunities in our communities Advocate for increased access to affordable housing to support the growth and retention of local residents Identify opportunities and barriers experienced by key sectors, including high growth sectors Develop a district wide Destination Plan to support the growth of the visitor economy, including strengthened air linkages and supporting infrastructure such as the Kāpiti Gateway.
-Support the development and delivery of a Kāpiti Creative Industries Plan Encourage the reduction of waste and emissions Support development of industry led groups
+Ngā Moemoea / Vision Through partnership, support the growth of a vibrant, diverse Kāpiti Coast economy that provides increased opportunity, resilience, and well-being for all Ngā Pou / Pillar WHAKAPAPA / Positioning the Kāpiti Coast KAITIAKITANGA / Open for opportunity WHĀNAU / Growing skills and capability KOTAHITANGA / Strengthening partnerships and Leadership MANAAKITANGA / Supporting key sectors Ngā Whāinga / Aim Celebrate our rich culture, natural environment and identity and; highlight the opportunities and advantages of the Kāpiti Coast Facilitate quality growth that protects and enhances the District and its natural environment Enable employment, innovation, creativity and entrepreneurship and improve capacity for mana whenua participation Delivery and implementation through strengthened partnerships and leadership and recognises the significant relationship with iwi as mana whenua Grow industries and sectors that provide the most potential for supporting improved economic well-being Ngā Mahi / Actions Develop and deliver the Kāpiti Coast Story Facilitate and support major events Ensure a welcoming and customer focused approach to council services Have a coordinated approach to the facilitation of key opportunities Ensure effective regulations that support growth and protect our environment, including the District Plan Retain and attract businesses and agencies to the Kāpiti Coast Develop a Workforce Plan including Youth Initiatives and opportunities for Māori, older people and people with disabilities.
+Facilitate growth of international education Advocate for local tertiary and Government apprenticeship linkages Enhance business networking and training opportunities Develop a business investment and support matching programme Establish an Economic Development Kotahitanga Board and finalise the monitoring and reporting framework for the Strategy Support the development and delivery of an integrated Covid 19 recovery plan Support actions that enable mana whenua aspirations Advocate for new and improved essential infrastructure including electrification of rail to Ōtaki Support unique economic opportunities in our communities Advocate for increased access to affordable housing to support the growth and retention of local residents Identify opportunities and barriers experienced by key sectors, including high growth sectors Develop a district-wide Destination Plan to support the growth of the visitor economy, including strengthened air linkages and supporting infrastructure such as the Kāpiti Gateway.
+Support the development and delivery of a Kāpiti Creative Industries Plan Facilitate and support the development of a Climate Change Strategy.
+Support development of industry led groups